Aliases for CHMP4A Gene

 GeneCards Summary for CHMP4A Gene

 CHMP4A (Charged Multivesicular Body Protein 4A) is a Protein Coding gene.
-Among its related pathways are Infectious disease and Endocytosis.
-GO annotations related to this gene include protein homodimerization activity and lipid binding.
+Among its related pathways are Necroptosis and Vesicle-mediated transport.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and lipid binding.
 An important paralog of this gene is CHMP4B.

 UniProtKB/Swiss-Prot for CHMP4A Gene